-The SUEZ Australia leadership team comprises nine executive staff and is led by the SUEZ Australia chief executive officer (CEO).
+The SUEZ Australia leadership team comprises ten executive members including the SUEZ Australia Chief Executive Officer (CEO).
 The team is responsible for the oversight of all sustainability issues.

 The SUEZ Australia CEO and leadership team are responsible for managing the Recycling and Recovery (R&R) business unit and the Water business unit of the SUEZ Group in Australia.